 ….. were chicken tikka masala, beef stroganoff and steamed rice.
 There was also a large selection of wraps and a salad bar.

 And if you wanted dessert, there were special cupcakes to celebrate Plaza Premium’s recent Skytrax awards!
-Photo below.
+Photo above.
 If you want to see photos of the lounge itself, read my March review.

 How to get FREE airport lounge access via UK credit cards (January 2022)